 News Voices began working in Philadelphia in 2019 when it collaborated with community and journalist partners on the Organizing for Neighborhood News project.
 This collaboration with Germantown Info Hub, Kensington Voice, the People’s Education Center and WHYY trained and mentored community members and student journalists to work with residents, develop stories with reporters and counter coverage that stigmatizes people of color and others.

 Over the course of this six-month pilot project, we learned that with resources and training, community members can play active roles in finding underreported stories and engaging with fellow residents who don’t feel represented in news coverage.
 And, we found that people want to help change narratives about their communities — and believe that collaborating with journalists could facilitate this change.

 While working on this project, residents told us time and again about their frustrations with local reporting on the criminal legal system.
-After months of meeting with allies and community members, Free Press co-launched the Philadelphia Organizing and Media Collaborative, a collaboration with our allies the Media Inequality and Change Center and the Movement Alliance Project.
+After months of meeting with allies and community members, Free Press co-launched the Police and Violence Narrative Project, a collaboration with our allies the Media Inequality and Change Center and Movement Alliance Project.

 Want to get involved?
 Reach out to News Voices to learn more.